Black Bean Brownies (vegan)

 I haven’t tested these brownies using brown sugar or coconut sugar.
 However, you’re welcome to experiment with quantities!

-Other wholesome vegan desserts
+Other vegan desserts with legumes or vegetables

 Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!